OpenPodcar/OpenPodcar/README.md

 ## I. General Info

 The OpenPodcar is an affordable and open source hardware and software platform for self-driving car research.
-It can be used for general autonomous vehicle research as well as human-robot interaction (HRI) studies and practical transportation of people and goods.
+It can be used for general autonomous vehicle research as well as for human-robot interaction (HRI) studies and practical transportation of people and goods.

 The project includes:
 - Hardware design and instruction to build and wire the physical car